gcalderone/Gnuplot.jl/README.md

 [![Build Status](https://travis-ci.org/gcalderone/Gnuplot.jl.svg?branch=master)](https://travis-ci.org/gcalderone/Gnuplot.jl)

-**Gnuplot.jl** allows easy and fast use of [Gnuplot](http://gnuplot.info/) as data visualization tool in Julia.
+**Gnuplot.jl** allows easy and fast use of [Gnuplot](http://gnuplot.info/) as a data visualization tool in Julia.
 Its main features are:

 - transparent interface between Julia and gnuplot to exploit all functionalities of the latter, both present and future ones;